Syktyvkar State University

+History

 Syktyvkar State University was founded in 1972, making it the oldest university in the Komi Republic.

 The university includes 13 institutes and 52 departments and offers programmes at bachelor, master and doctoral levels in the fields of the mathematical and natural sciences, technology, humanities, law, medicine, economics, management, pedagogics and art.

 Syktyvkar State university actively participates in international partnership programmes and cooperation.
 It is a member of the cooperative network University of the Arctic, which concerns with education and research in the North.
 During the fall and winter 2007-2008, Syktyvkar State University was selected to host the Associate Regional Office of Undergraduate Studies for Russia of the University of the Arctic.
+The collaboration has been paused after the beginning of the Russo-Ukrainian War in 2022.

 The university is associated with the Russian Mineralogical Society.

 In March 2009 the university established the Sorokin Research Center to undertake research and publication of archive materials on the sociologist Pitirim Sorokin from international sources, mainly from the Sorokin's special collection at the University of Saskatchewan in Canada.